 Data

 The data collected for this analysis consists of two time-series datasets representing international measurements of several features related to COVID-19 and are compiled in weekly and daily intervals.
 The primary dataset includes daily measurements of features such as number of cases, hospitalizations, deaths, and vaccinations.
 Each of the listed measurements are provided in multiple formats including raw daily counts, cumulative totals, smoothed daily/weekly counts, and smoothed daily/weekly counts per hundred thousand or per million.
-The data includes records ranging from as early as January 1st, 2020 and is regularly updated with current observations.
-These records are compiled and provided by the team at Our World in Data.
-Our World in Data (OWID) is an organization of researchers, data scientists, and engineers whose goal is to “publish the research and data to make progress against the world’s largest problems” (Roser).
+The data includes records ranging from as early as January 1st, 2020, and is regularly updated with current observations.
+These records are compiled and provided by the team at Our World in Data (OWID).
+OWID is an organization of researchers, data scientists, and engineers whose goal is to “publish the research and data to make progress against the world’s largest problems” (Roser).
 OWID primarily brings data together from four types of sources including specialized institutes, research articles, international institutions or statistical agencies, and official data from government sources (Roser).

 The secondary dataset utilized in this analysis includes weekly international measurements of COVID-19 sequencing results.
 The features provided in this dataset include the total number of sequences analyzed, total number of sequences classified per variant, and the proportion of sequences classified per variant as a percentage of the total number of sequences.
 The data does not directly represent the number of COVID-19 cases but provides insight as to which COVID-19 variant(s) are the most prevalent internationally at a given point in time.
 These records are compiled and provided by GISAID ranging from December 29th, 2019, to the current day.
 GISAID is a global science initiative and primary source established in 2008 that provides open access to genomic data of influenza viruses and the coronavirus responsible for COVID-19.
 This includes “genetic sequence and related clinical and epidemiological data associated with human viruses, as well as species-specific data associated with avian and other animal viruses, to help researchers understand how viruses evolve and spread during epidemics and pandemics” (Mission).